 - We implemented a policy to lower requirements for the documents clients need to move into housing.

-- We added three new Access Points to increase services that support clients to navigate the housing process.
+- We added new Access Points to increase services that support clients to navigate the housing process.

 - We implemented a policy outlining the length of time units can be offline for repairs.